v0.14.0

 t_m(i, k) += a * (tD(i, j, k, l) * (t_row_diff_base(j) * t_col_diff_base(l)));

 Note that is equivalent of sub integral (eq:StiffnessIntegral ).
-Here we group operation in blocks using brackets, that first directives of vase functions on rows and columns are multiplied yielding tensor of rank 2
+Here we group operation in blocks using brackets, that first derivatives of base functions on rows and columns are multiplied yielding tensor of rank 2

 t_row_diff_base(j) * t_col_diff_base(l)